JohnMamais/arduino-darkroom-enlarger-timer/README.md

 - [X] Bill of materials
 - [X] Electronics schematics
 - [ ] 3d Model to 3D Print a box
+- [ ] Assign a button to stop the exposure once the enlarger has started

 <br/>
 <br/>